AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 git clone https://github.com/AIGODLIKE/ComfyUI-BlenderAI-node.git --recursive
 ```
 Then you can see the addon after refreshing the addons menu or restarting Blender.
+It is in the Node category, search for "ComfyUI".
 Don't forget to enable the addon by clicking on the tickbox to the left of the addon's name!

 # Usage